matacoder/senior/README.md

 del container
 ```

-In this example, container holds a reference to itself, so even when we remove our reference to it (the variable “container”) the reference count never falls to 0 because it still has its own internal reference.
+In this example, container holds a reference to itself, so even when we remove our reference to it (the variable "container") the reference count never falls to 0 because it still has its own internal reference.
 Therefore it would never be cleaned just by simple reference counting.
 For this reason some additional machinery is needed to clean these reference cycles between objects once they become unreachable.
 This is the cyclic garbage collector, usually called just Garbage Collector (GC), even though reference counting is also a form of garbage collection.

 In order to limit the time each garbage collection takes, the GC uses a popular optimization: generations.
 The main idea behind this concept is the assumption that most objects have a very short lifespan and can thus be collected shortly after their creation.
 This has proven to be very close to the reality of many Python programs as many temporary objects are created and destroyed very fast.
 The older an object is the less likely it is that it will become unreachable.